kanidm/kanidm/book/src/integrations/ldap.md

 ldapbindaddress = "127.0.0.1:3636"
 ```

-You should configure TLS certificates and keys as usual - LDAP will re-use the Web server TLS
+You should configure TLS certificates and keys as usual - LDAP will reuse the Web server TLS
 material.

 ## Showing LDAP Entries and Attribute Maps